New Bodycam Video Shows Milwaukee Police Stepping on Sterling Brown’s Ankle, Mocking Him

 Stepping on his ankle

-The bodycams show one of the officers stepping on Brown’s ankle for an extended period of time, despite his legs remaining motionless after the Taser is deployed.
+The bodycams show one of the officers stepping on Brown’s ankle for an extended period, despite his legs remaining motionless after the Taser is deployed.

 “S**t is crazy,” Brown says.
 “C’mon, man.
 You’re stepping on my ankle for what?”